For media inquiries, please contact Derek Sylvan at (212) 998-6085 or firstname.lastname@example.org.

 Kathleen Rest is the Executive Director of the Union of Concerned Scientists, a science-based non-profit working for a healthy environment and a safer world.
 Prior to that, Dr. Rest spent five years with the National Institute for Occupational Safety and Health (NIOSH) in the Centers for Disease Control and Prevention (CDC).
 She also served as the Chairperson of the National Advisory Committee on Occupational Safety and Health (NACOSH).
 She is the author of numerous journal articles and book chapters on occupational and environmental health issues.

-Julissa Reynoso is a Partner at Chadbourne & Parke LLP and served as United States Ambassador to Uruguay between 2012 and 2014.
+Julissa Reynoso is a Partner at Winston & Strawn LLP, and was previously a Partner at Chadbourne & Parke LLP.
+Ms. Reynoso served as United States Ambassador to Uruguay between 2012 and 2014.
 Prior to becoming Ambassador, Ms. Reynoso worked under former Secretary of State, Hillary Clinton as Deputy Assistant Secretary for Central America and the Caribbean in the Bureau of Western Hemisphere Affairs at the Department of State.
 During her tenure, Reynoso was charged with developing and implementing a comprehensive Security and Rule of Law Strategy for Central America and the Caribbean.
 Prior to joining the Obama administration, Ms. Reynoso was an attorney in private practice at the international law firm of Simpson Thacher & Bartlett LLP in New York, where she specialized in antitrust law, international commercial arbitration and international investment arbitration.
 In addition, Ms. Reynoso previously served as Deputy Director of the Office of Accountability at the New York City Department of Education.
 She has published widely in both Spanish and English on a range of issues including regulatory reform, community organizing, housing reform, immigration policy and Latin American politics for both popular press and academic journals.
 She also served as a legal fellow at the Institute for Policy Integrity at NYU School of Law and at Columbia Law School.
 Ms. Reynoso holds a B.A. in Government from Harvard University, a Masters in Philosophy from the University of Cambridge in the U.K., and a J.D. from Columbia University School of Law.
 Ms. Reynoso is a member of the Council of Foreign Relations.

 Amelia Salzman is an adjunct professor at NYU School of Law, where she teaches a course on Public Interest Environmental Law Practice.
 Most recently, she was Associate Director for Policy Outreach at the Council on Environmental Quality for President Obama.
 Previously, she served as Senior Program Officer in charge of biodiversity, climate change, and energy at the Wallace Global Fund, and as a Senior Program Officer in the International Policy Program and World Wildlife Fund US.
 Ms. Salzman also served as a trial attorney in the Policy, Legislation and Special Litigation Section of the Environment Division of the US Department of Justice.
 She holds a J.D. from New York University School of Law.